isalevine/order-payment-graphql-api/README.md

 * Use `reference_key` (randomly-generated UUID) to mask models' ids, and as primary `Order` identifier for mutations

-* Use `idempotency_key` (randomly-generated UUID) with both `Payment` and `PendingOrderPayment` models to ensure that transactions are not duplicated, and provide more explicit error handling
+* Use `idempotency_key` (randomly-generated UUID) with both `Payment` and `PendingOrderPayment` models to ensure that transactions are not duplicated, and provide more explicit error handling.
+    * This strategy is owed to the "Track Requests" strategy in this article: https://engineering.shopify.com/blogs/engineering/building-resilient-graphql-apis-using-idempotency

 * "Order has_many Payments through PendingOrderPayments" -- Use `PendingOrderPayment`'s statuses ("Successful", "Pending", "Failed") to filter/organize payments returned by queries
     * ex.
 Only `Payment`s with a "Successful" `PendingOrderPayment` will be calculated for `Order`'s `balance_due` field.